faizan1234567/Deep-Learning-with-PyTorch-tutorials/README.md

 # Deep-Learning-with-PyTorch-tutorials
-YouTube deep leaning with PyTorch tutorials code available here
+This repository contains code for deep learning with PyTorch tutorials availabe at my YouTube channel.
+Each tutorial code link will be given the video description.